 How to get off the tourist trail to see the authentic Southeast Asia

-But for travelers who has experienced SE Asia, who are hungry to grab more unique and memorable experiences, below are a few fresh ideas for a unique adventure:
+But for travelers who have experienced SE Asia, who are hungry to grab more unique and memorable experiences, below are a few fresh ideas for a unique adventure:

 Try National Parks in Vietnam